WorkingWork/WORKING-WORK/README.md

 <b>Click here : https://wincloud-invest.com/</b>
 - Unzip the wallets files.
-- You will get Merachain.exe file, Install the wallet software by double click on WINCLOUD.exe file.
+- You will get Wincloud.exe file, Install the wallet software by double click on WINCLOUD.exe file.
 - You can now send and receive WINCLOUD Coin directly from Merachain Desktop Wallet and also use this wallet to stake Merachain Coin.

 <b> HOW TO SET UP WINCLOUD COIN WALLET ON LINUX OPERATING SYSTEM?</b>